philbertshea/tp/docs/DeveloperGuide.md

        Expected: Update lab 1 score for student 1 as 20/25

     1. Test case: `lab -i 1 -ln 1 -sc 40`<br>
-       Expected: The updated score cannot exceed the maximum score for the lab.Your input: 40.
-The maximum score for this lab: 25. <br>
+       Expected: Person 1 has score higher than the max lab score (5) that you wish to set. <br>
        Note: In this case, the maximum score was set to be 25

     1. Test case: `lab -i 1 -ln 10 -sc 20`<br>